spatie/mailcoach-packages/packages/laravel-mailcoach-postmark-setup/README.md

-# Process feedback for email campaigns sent using Sendgrid
+# Process feedback for email campaigns sent using Postmark

 This package is being used by [Mailcoach](https://mailcoach.app) to prepare Postmark accounts for use with Mailcoach.